Our services

 4DX

-The 4DX test is a simple, in-house blood test that provides us with a lot of valuable information about your dog.
-It is designed as a screening test, which means it can help detect infection related to one of several diseases in seemingly healthy dogs.
+The 4DX test is a quick, in-house blood screening that provides insightful information about the health of your dog.
+It can identify the presence of several infectious diseases in dogs that appear healthy.
 Just a few drops of blood and eight minutes can help us to determine if your pet has been exposed to:

 - Dirofilaria immitis (heartworms)